 The reviews are coming in.
 And people seem to like the book.
 Radio interviews Interview with Neil Rogers, The Australian Mood, 3RRR Melbourne (interview begins 1 hour 12 minutes in) — 12 December 2019 Ninety minutes with Toby Creswell on the Arts Thursday program, Eastside 89.7 FM — 21 November 2019.
 Two hours of tunes from 1978-1983 interspersed with chat about the Roadrunner magazine anthology, The Big Beat on Dirt

 Around eighty people gathered at The Howling Owl in Adelaide’s East End last night to celebrate the release of the Roadrunner magazine anthology, The Big Beat.
 Deftly marshalled by ABC Radio Adelaide producer Suzy Ramone, a panel of Dr Collette Snowden, singer and songwriter John Schumann and myself was invited to ruminate and reminisce about the South Australian music scene and the impact of Roadrunner magazine in the post-punk period

-I have just published an anthology of articles from Roadrunner.
+In October 2019, I published an anthology of articles from Roadrunner.
 ‘The Big Beat: Rock music in Australia 1978-1983, through the pages of Roadrunner magazine’ is a 544 page, A4 size (210x297mm), hardback book with colour throughout.
 In the book, a year-by-year history introduces a selection of over four hundred fully indexed pages from the original magazine.
-Featured artists include: The Angels, Australian Crawl, Boys Next Door (and the Birthday Party), The Church, Cold Chisel,
+Featured artists include: The Angels, Australian Crawl, Boys Next Door (and the Birthday Party), The Church,